 Missed the Cut/Not Released – C.J.
 Dos Santos, Jonathan Klinsmann, Brady Scott

-Reggie Cannon, Aaron Herrera, Miles Robinson, Mark McKenzie, Justen Glad, Sam Vines, Chris Gloster
+Reggie Cannon, Aaron Herrera, Erik Palmer-Brown, Mark McKenzie, Justen Glad, Sam Vines, Chris Gloster

 The big question in this group is whether Atlanta United will release Robinson for the Olympic qualifying tournament.
 Atlanta rejected his call-up for the January camp, and there is no telling whether a different approach will take place for the Olympic qualifiers.
 Robinson is a lock starter and defensive leader for the U-23 team, but if Atlanta stands in the way, Kreis will have to look elsewhere.